 2 Note: Trees.
 Deciduous Trees shall have a minimum trunk size of two (2) inches in caliper measured at ground level when planted.
 Evergreen trees shall have a minimum size of five (5) feet in height when planted.
 The applicant may elect to use either deciduous or evergreen trees to meet this requirement.
 Trees may not be spaced more than forty (40) feet apart.
 See Chapter 8-700 of the Revised Tremonton City Ordinances for placing and planting trees in Park Strips.

-4 Note: Walls or Fences.
+3 Note: Walls or Fences.
 Where required, screening walls or fences shall not be less than six (6) feet in height and site obscuring, unless approved otherwise by the Development Review Committee as part of Site Plan review.
 Masonry is the suggested type of fence.
 See Title III General Public Works Construction Standards and Specifications Detail 15, 15A and 15B for fencing types.
 Such wall, fence, and landscaping shall be maintained in good condition with no advertising thereon.
-Automobile Sales lots are exempt from fencing requirements, see Section 1.17.045.

-6 Note: Headlight Screen.
-A headlight screen shall consist of a berm, fence, wall, or landscaping consisting of at least three and a half (3½) feet in height and capable of blocking headlights.
-When a parking lot is adjacent to a public street, the headlight screen cannot consist of a fence or wall, but shall be bermed.
+4 Note: Headlight Screen.
+A headlight screen shall consist of a berm, fence, wall, or landscaped with bushes consisting of at least three and a half (3½) feet in height and capable of blocking headlights.
 Headlight screening may also be provided by buildings.

 1.18.040 GENERAL FENCING PROVISIONS.

 The following fencing provisions shall be adhered to: